Are you fit to drive?

 If you need to undergo a medical review, Roads and Maritime will send you a letter around eight weeks before you’re due for the review.
 Accompanying the letter is a NSW Fitness to Drive Medical Assessment form, which your doctor needs to complete.

 From 1 March 2017, health professionals can submit the medical assessment form online.
-Submitting medical assessments to Roads and Maritime online is immediate and results in faster case reviews and saves you having to attend a service centre or registry.
+Submitting medical assessments to Roads and Maritime online is immediate and results in faster case reviews and saves you having to attend a service centre.

 If your doctor considers you medically unfit to drive, or they want to refer you to a second doctor, they may submit the medical report online, directly to Roads and Maritime, for a decision about your licence.
 Roads and Maritime will advise you of this decision soon after.